-- 3.1 We will adopt a preventative approach to all potential tenancy management problems by making sure that tenants are well informed about their tenancy rights and obligations.
-Where possible, we aim to "design out" problems. - 3.2 We will adopt a customer centred approach when dealing with tenancy issues and will involve both individuals and groups of tenants in finding solutions. - 3.3 We will deal with issues sensitively and in confidence.
+- 4.1 We will adopt a preventative approach to all potential tenancy management problems by making sure that tenants are well informed about their tenancy rights and obligations.
+Where possible, we aim to "design out" problems. - 4.2 We will adopt a customer centred approach when dealing with tenancy issues and will involve both individuals and groups of tenants in finding solutions. - 4.3 We will deal with issues sensitively and in confidence.
 Some issues cannot be dealt with effectively whilst absolutely maintaining confidentiality.
-Where this is the case, it will be explained to the individual(s) concerned and they will be consulted on how to proceed. - 3.4 We will use legal remedies such as Action of Specific Implement and Notice of Proceedings to resolve issues.
-If necessary, we will take action to end a tenancy but this will always be a last resort, when all other options have been exhausted.
+Where this is the case, it will be explained to the individual(s) concerned and they will be consulted on how to proceed. - 4.4 We will use legal remedies such as Action of Specific Implement and Notice of Proceedings to resolve issues.
+If necessary, we will take action to end a tenancy, but this will always be a last resort, when all other options have been exhausted. - 4.5 We will develop effective working relationships and involve other agencies such as the Police, Environmental Health, Safer Communities Team and Social Work wherever appropriate.

-- 3.5 We will develop effective working relationships and involve other agencies such as the Police, Environmental Health, Safer Communities Team and Social Work wherever appropriate. - 3.6 Unless otherwise specified, requests from tenants required in terms of the Tenancy Agreement must be in writing and can be submitted through the tenant's My Home account.
-Where appropriate, forms will be provided to facilitate this and to ensure that all necessary information is collected at the outset. - 3.7 We will provide leaflets, in plain English, explaining our policy and procedures in relation to particular requests, e.g. Mutual Exchanges, Permission for Lodgers etc. and these will be available online.
-On request and where appropriate, we will take practical steps to help tenants, such as arranging interpreting and translation, information on CD, in larger print and in ethnic languages. - 3.8 In some instances (for example mutual exchanges, applications to take in lodgers) we are required by law to notify our decision within 28 days failing which our consent is assumed.
-If we do not have sufficient information to make the decision then the request may be refused in order to protect our position.
-A revised decision will be made and notified to the tenant as soon as the necessary information is available. - 3.9 If we refuse a tenant's request, including in the circumstances outlined at 3.8 above, we will explain why in writing and the tenant will be advised of their right to appeal.
+- 4.6 Unless otherwise specified, requests from tenants required in terms of the Tenancy Agreement must be in writing and can be submitted through the tenant's My Home account.
+Where appropriate, forms will be provided to facilitate this and to ensure that all necessary information is collected at the outset.
+We provide a Family & Friends service for those tenants who require support to manage their My Home account. - 4.7 We will provide information on elha.com, in plain English, explaining our policy and procedures in relation to particular requests, e.g. Mutual Exchanges, Permission for Lodgers etc. This information is in a format which can be printed, though elha.com and My Home are designed to be highly accessible, easily navigated by tenants using screen readers or tabbed browsing and are Readspeaker enabled.
+Translation services are also provided. - 4.8 On request and where appropriate, we will take practical steps to help tenants, such as arranging interpreting and translation (we are members of Happy to Translate), information on CD, in larger print and in languages other than English where this is required. - 4.9 In some instances (for example mutual exchanges, applications to take in lodgers) we are required by law to notify our decision within 28 days failing which our consent is assumed.
+If we do not have sufficient information to make the decision, then we may refuse the request in order to protect our position.
+We will inform the tenant of our revised decision as soon as the necessary information is available. - 4.10 If we refuse a tenant's request, including in the circumstances outlined at 3.9 above, we will explain why in writing and advise the tenant of their right to appeal.
+We will signpost all tenants to appropriate advocacy services should they require support to make an appeal.

-4.0 Abandonment of Tenancy / Joint Tenancy
+5.0 Abandonment of Tenancy / Joint Tenancy